mseminatore/as16/README.md

 ## Register aliases

-In writing RiSC-16 code I found that I wanted to establish an ABI for myself.
+In writing RiSC-16 code I found that I wanted to establish calling conventions (ABI) for myself.
 The convention I chose was that I would use R7 as a stack pointer and that R6 would be used as a link register.
 To make this usage clearer in assembly code I created the register aliases `SP` (R7) and `LR` (R6) which can be used anywhere a register is accepted.

 ## Additional Pseudo-instructions

-The as16 assembly adds the following new pseudo-instructions to those above.
+The `as16` assembler adds the following new and optional pseudo-instructions.

 Mnemonic | Assembly Format | Action
 ---------|-----------------|-------